 As a result, in a truly sick family, healing, leadership and setting boundaries are all pretty much the same thing.

 A sick family will tell you, “No matter what, we stick together.”
 And it’s true.
-You’re not truly together.
+But you’re not truly together.
 No, you’re “stuck together”.
 And being stuck together is awful.

 Healing requires you to be willing to leave the family, since being stuck together is such a central problem.
 If you are not willing to leave, you are not helping.
 You are not being selfless.
 You are not being a good child, spouse, father, mother, whatever.